Effective date: May 31, 2022

 Mathspace uses personal information in the following ways:

-To enhance our services and the services we provide.
+To enhance our services and the services we provide

 Mathspace uses the personal information you provide or that we collect to enhance our relationship with you and to operate, maintain, enhance and provide all of the features and services that we provide.
 Mathspace, for instance, remembers your recent activity so we can recommend the most appropriate content for you on your next visit.
 If you have given Mathspace consent, we may use your personal information to provide you with information about Mathspace’s features, services and other offerings that may be of interest to you.
 Under certain circumstances and if we obtain your consent (for example, if you submit a testimonial and agree to make it public), we may post your personal information on our website.

-To understand how you and other users use our services.
+To understand how you and other users use our services

 Mathspace uses any non-personally identifiable information that you provide or that we collect from users in an aggregated format to understand and analyse the usage trends, learning behaviours and preferences of our users, to improve the way our services work and look, and to create new features and functionality.

-Ownership of data for School Users
+Ownership of student data

 In addition to presenting student data within our service we provide Schools the ability to download data of student activity on our Services to a CSV file.
 This data is owned by the School and continues to be the property of and under the control of the School.